 Choosing a child's last name

-You can choose the last name yourself for your first child.
-You can give your child your own last name, that of your partner, or a combined last name.
+With your first child, you can choose the last name.
+You can give your child your own last name, your partner's last name, or a combined last name.
 All subsequent children of you and your partner together will then automatically receive the same last name as your first child.

 When you choose the last name

-You determine the last name at the municipality before or when registering the birth.
-You and your partner go to the municipality together to have your child's last name registered.
-Call 14 0511 to make an appointment at the town hall.
+Before the birth or at the birth registration, you record the surname with the municipality.
+You and your partner go to the municipality together to have your child's last name recorded.
+Call 14 0511 for an appointment at the town hall.

-Often, the mother cannot be present at the birth registration.
-Therefore, it is best to go to the municipality together before the birth.
+Often the mother cannot be present at the birth registration.
+It is therefore best to visit the municipality together before the birth.

 An example

 Parents de Vries and Jansen will have their first child in 2024.
-They can choose the last names:
+They can choose surnames:

 1. de Vries